lisaoude/gifinder-pwa/README.md

 ### General features
 - Gifinder can be downloaded, as any good PWA should be
 - Caches pages both statically and dynamically
-- Always servers user who have previously visited the web app with the index page, even if they happen to be offline when they visit again
-- Serves the user an offline page when they click on a GIF and happen to be offline
+- Serves the user an offline page when they happen to be offline

 <br/>

 ### Performance based features
 - Gifinder uses a packages called ```compression```, which ensures that JSON and other static file responses are smaller
 - Uses gulp to optimize CSS
-- Scores 100 on 4 out of 5 options in Chrome Lighthouse
+- Scores above 90 on 3 out of 4 options in Chrome Lighthouse
 - More about performance below :arrow_down:!

 <br/>